goshevs/datediff/Readme.md

 Yet, while it is straight forward to compute difference between dates in days, there is no easy way to compute difference between dates in years, months and days, or years or months only.
 In addition, there is no easy way to calculate the date resulting from adding a specific number of months to a start date.
-This package includes two functions that make such kinds of calculations.
+This repo contains two functions that provide such functionality.

 ### Programme `datediff`

 `datediff` calculates the difference between two dates in years, months and/or days.

-Syntax
+#### Syntax
----

 ```
 	datediff varlist(min=2 max=2), format(string) [replace]